I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-iogetdevicetoverify.md

 <p>An underlying removable-media device driver is responsible for notifying higher-level drivers, particularly the file system, when the media appears to have changed since the last access to the target device.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563916">Supporting Removable Media</a>.</p>

-<p>In general, highest-level drivers, particularly file systems, are most likely to call this routine.</p>

-<p>An underlying removable-media device driver is responsible for notifying higher-level drivers, particularly the file system, when the media appears to have changed since the last access to the target device.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563916">Supporting Removable Media</a>.</p>

 ## -requirements
 <table>
 <tr>